-If you’ve recently graduated, here are five things to consider before making the big move.
+If you’ve recently graduated, here are five things to consider before moving out on your own, making the big move.

 1. Cities are expensive.

 Buying a house is expensive, but so are apartments–especially in big cities.
 Crunch the numbers to see what makes sense.
 The cost to move into some apartments can practically equal that of putting 4% down on a home!
-[EDITOR’S NOTE: Include any info on your first-time homebuyer’s program] So when you’re starting out, you might find living with roommates still makes the most sense.
+Mid Oregon Credit Union has some great solutions for first time home buyers.
+So when you’re starting out, you might find living with roommates still makes the most sense.

 2. If you decide to live at home, make paying off debt and saving a priority.

 If you decide to move home with the parents after school, make paying off as much debt as possible a priority, and get a sizeable nest egg under your belt before you move out (Pro-tip: Pay for a bill or two — and offer to do it.
 Your parents might love you even more.)

 The process of finding a place with two roommates can be stressful to say.
 Coordinating schedules and making sure everyone feels like they have a say is challenging, and it’s only the beginning.
 If your roommates are constantly in between jobs or bad with money, it’s best to walk away before it’s too late and you’re stuck paying for their share.

 Renter’s insurance is smart because it covers all kind of situations, from stolen property to accidental damages.
 You can also pay for exactly the coverage you need; nothing more and nothing less.
 Mid Oregon’s Strategic Insurance partner, Cascade Insurance Center, can discuss the best renters insurance for you.